uwdata/arquero/docs/api/index.md

 ```

-<hr/><a id="map" href="#map">#</a>
+<hr/><a id="escape" href="#escape">#</a>
-<em>aq</em>.<b>map</b>(<i>columns</i>, <i>mapFunction</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/helpers/map.js)
+<em>aq</em>.<b>escape</b>(<i>func</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/helpers/escape.js)

-Prepares a JavaScript *mapFunction* to be applied to table rows, given values from the specified *columns* as arguments.
-Map functions enable the direct use of JavaScript functions to process column values: no internal parsing or code generation is performed, and so [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) and arbitrary function invocations are supported.

-Map functions provide a lightweight alternative to [table params](https://uwdata.github.io/arquero/api/table#params) and [function registration](https://uwdata.github.io/arquero/api/extensibility#addFunction) to access variables in enclosing scopes.
-Instead of using object access syntax, map functions accepts column values directly as arguments (similar to functions passed to JavaScript's [`Array.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) method).
+Annotate a JavaScript function *func* to bypass Arquero's default table expression handling.
+Escaped functions enable the direct use of JavaScript functions to process row data: no internal parsing or code generation is performed, and so [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) and arbitrary function invocations are supported.
+Escaped functions provide a lightweight alternative to [table params](https://uwdata.github.io/arquero/api/table#params) and [function registration](https://uwdata.github.io/arquero/api/extensibility#addFunction) to access variables in enclosing scopes.

-A map function can be applied anywhere Arquero accepts [single-table table expressions](https://uwdata.github.io/arquero/api/expressions#table), including the [derive](verbs/#derive), [filter](verbs/#filter), and [spread](verbs/#spread) verbs.
+An escaped function can be applied anywhere Arquero accepts [single-table table expressions](https://uwdata.github.io/arquero/api/expressions#table), including the [derive](verbs/#derive), [filter](verbs/#filter), and [spread](verbs/#spread) verbs.
 In addition, any of the [standard `op` functions](https://uwdata.github.io/arquero/api/op#functions) can be used.
 However, aggregate and window `op` functions are not supported.
-Also note that using map functions will break [serialization of Arquero queries to worker threads](https://github.com/uwdata/arquero-worker).
+Also note that using escaped functions will break [serialization of Arquero queries to worker threads](https://github.com/uwdata/arquero-worker).

-* *columns*: An ordered set of columns whose values should be passed to the map function.
-The input may consist of: column name strings, column integer indices, objects with current column names as keys (object values will be ignored), or functions that take a table as input and return a valid selection parameter (such as the output of the selection helper functions [all](./#all), [not](./#not), or [range](./#range)).
-* *mapFunction*: A function that takes column values as input, to be invoked per table row.
+* *func*: A function that takes a row object as input.
 Aggregate and window `op` functions are not permitted.

 *Examples*